 With push strategy, the business is allocating resources to produce products but the return on investment is not guaranteed, leading to unnecessary costs and waste.
 When production makes use of a pull strategy, work is based on actual customer demand.
 The pull system also helps teams become more focused, rather than doing multiple jobs at a time.
 This allows them to be more productive because they operate based on their actual capacity.

-10 pros of a transition to a digital Kanban board
+10 Pros of transitioning to a Kanban board online

 1. Saving time

-In the long run, a digital Kanban board (like Teamhood) will save you a lot of time.
+In the long run, an online Kanban board (like Teamhood) will save you a lot of time.
 For example, it operates with automatic notifications when a task is assigned/completed, so you don’t have to inform the project manager or manually update each card.
-Furthermore, with a digital Kanban board, you can create boards, columns and tasks in seconds, which you would not be able to do with a physical board.
+Furthermore, by using a Kanban board online, you can create boards, columns, and tasks in seconds, which you would not be able to do with a physical board.
 Obviously, this increases the speed of workload and team management.
 And allows you to dedicate time to the really important tasks which require intellectual consideration.
-Leaving the technicalities to the digital Kanban board.
-Also, it is more difficult to expand a physical Kanban board as physical Kanban boards must also be added to physically.
+Leaving the technicalities to the electronic Kanban board.

 2. Managing remote teams

-It is crucial in 2020 with the Covid-19 pandemic and the high probability of another lockdown to be equipped to manage remote teams.
-Even if your teams are distributed and working at different places of the same building, it is already way more efficient to have a Kanban board available at the touch of your fingertips.
-Equal access to the information and being able to access it from anywhere is what a digital Kanban board offers.
-This allows for tracking urgent situations outside the physical office and synchronization of the team.
+Covid has changed a lot in the workplace and there is an unseen need to manage remote teams.
+No matter if your team is distributed throughout the country, the city, or the building, having a Kanban board online is a lot more efficient.
+Equal access to the information, having everything at your fingertips, and being able to access it from anywhere is what a virtual Kanban board offers.
+This allows to track urgent situations outside the physical office and synchronization of the team.

-With a digital Kanban board like Teamhood you can assign tasks, add tags, leave comments, attach files to Kanban cards and so much more with just a few clicks.
+With an online Kanban board like Teamhood, you can assign tasks, add tags, leave comments, attach files to Kanban cards and do so much more with just a few clicks.
 And your team members will be immediately notified about whatever changes there are for them to take into account.
 Thus optimizing the workflow process by at least 300%.

 If no one visits or changes your physical Kanban board, what’s the board going to do about that?
 Nothing, of course, it’s not a responsive object.
 On the other hand, Kanban software provides active management.
 It notifies people when tasks are due and flags stalled progress for managers.
 That alone makes it far more effective at getting results.

 What’s more, great ideas for improvement don’t always come during working hours.
-With a digital board, employees can log in or use an app to submit innovative ideas whenever inspiration strikes.
+With an online board, employees can log in or use an app to submit innovative ideas whenever inspiration strikes.

 5. Set WIP with one click instead of micromanaging

 You’ll sometimes find yourself in a situation where you need to define some constraints in order to keep work organized and on pace.
 For instance, you don’t want your employees to work on more than two tasks simultaneously.
-That is because multitasking is time wasting as you are losing broader contexts of your various tasks by attending to them at the same time.
-Human brain can only store so much information and have it accessible at once.
-So, instead of micromanaging, you can set these parameters by defining queues and work-in-progress (WIP) limits in your Kanban software.
+That is because multitasking is time-wasting as you are losing broader contexts of your various tasks by attending to them at the same time.
+The human brain can only store so much information and have it accessible at once.
+So, instead of micromanaging, you can set these parameters by defining queues and work-in-progress (WIP) limits in your virtual Kanban boards.

 6. Data collection